-Summer vacation is almost over and the first day of school will be here before you know it.
+Summer vacation is almost over, and the first day of school will be here before you know it.
 Depending on just how relaxed your summer routine is, you may be in for a shock when it’s time to get everyone back on a school day schedule.
-These tips will help you prepare in advance so you are truly ready to start when the big day arrives.
+These tips for back to school will help you prepare in advance so you are truly ready to start when the big day arrives.

 Set up a bedtime and wake-up routine in advance

 If possible, it’s best to establish bedtimes.
-Start waking up earlier about two weeks before school begins, and start re-establishing bed times and wake-up times to align with the school year, so you’ll be ready on the first day.
-Parents of younger children may enjoy reading a new bedtime story for younger children, such as The Nuts: Bedtime at the Nut House by Eric Litwin.
+About two weeks before school begins, start waking up earlier.
+Reestablish bedtimes and wake-up times to align with the school year so you’ll be ready on the first day.
+Parents of younger children may enjoy reading a new bedtime story.

 Set up a homework zone